 Most entertainment areas are within the city center, Seoul Street and Peace Avenue, so as a visitor you probably will have plenty of options nearby.

 Location: southwest of Sukhbaatar Square, 10 minute walk

-Seoul street is the heart of the nightlife in Ulaanbaatar, full of bars and karaokes as well as a few restaurants.
+Seoul Street is the heart of the nightlife in Ulaanbaatar, full of bars and karaoke as well as a few restaurants.
 My favourite spot is easily the street that links Seoul St. and Peace Ave with a high concentration of little and cute restaurants.
 If you go there don’t forget to take a snapshot of the Beatles monument!

 Location: south of Sukhbaatar Square, 1 minute walk

 If you are nearby Sukhbaatar Square during the evening you will for sure be immediately drawn by the sound of a Mongolian melody.
 This new water show features a choreography of water streams accompanied by light and sound.
-Not nearly as big as the Bellagio Fountain Show but still quite a pleasant experience.
-One of the things to do in Ulaanbaatar that is free and quite pleasant.
+Not nearly as impressive as the Bellagio Fountain Show but still quite a pleasant experience to sit around after a busy day and just chill to the fountain tunes.

 Jam session at the Fat Cat